wp-plugins/quickapp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Quickapp is a wordpress plugin that converts your blog/website into HTML5 mobile app for all smartphones platforms (Android, iOS & Windows)
+Looking for ways to extend your reach and engage with your audience on mobile devices, such as iPhone, iPad, Android and Windows Phone.

 == Description ==

-<p><strong>Quickapp</strong> – Free Mobile App for your WP blog (Android, iOS, HTML5)</p>
+<p>QuickApp is a plugin created for you.
+It delivers the easiest, fastest and most advanced way to turn your WordPress site into customizable native mobile apps for iPhone, iPad, Android and Windows Phone devices.
+You can also publish your mobile App as a native mobile App to the Apple App Store and Google Play Android market.</p>

-<p>Quickapp is a wordpress plugin that converts your blog or website into an HTML5 mobile app for all smartphones platforms including android, iphone and Windows.
-We offer a free version for small to medium website as well as custom apps for an affordable price.
-Our plugin can be used to generate files that you can self-publish as a native app to Apple App Store and Google Play Android market.</p>
+<p>It is <strong>FREE</strong> to get started.</p>

 <h4>Plug and Play:</h4>